-As a result, the Dominican Republic reports a GDP growth of 5.5% in 2022.
-Accordingly, law firms here have noted an increase in foreign investment and capital markets mandates, as well as an influx of work across the real estate and tourism industry, and energy-related mandates.
+The economic growth as meant that law firms in this chapter have seen a rise in foreign investment and capital markets mandates, an uptick in work across the real estate and tourism industry, as well as energy-related mandates.

-Meanwhile, some law firms here have made a play for non-transactional areas as a distinguishing factor, such as Jiménez Peña, which fields compliance, antitrust and white-collar-crime expertise.
+Some firms in this chapter stand out from their rivals for their work in non-transactional areas, such as Jiménez Peña, which fields compliance, antitrust and white-collar-crime expertise.

-With institutionalisation becoming an ever-more-important priority for firms not only in this chapter but across the region, efforts to ensure diversity and, in particular, gender parity have not been neglected in the Dominican Republic.
-Law firms here in this chapter are distinguished for having one of the highest proportions of women in the partnership across those firms included in the Latin Lawyer 250.
+Institutionalisation is a priority for many firms, not only in this chapter but across the region, and efforts to ensure diversity and gender parity have not been neglected in the Dominican Republic.
+Law firms here are distinguished for having the highest proportions of women in the partnership compared to peers in other jurisdictions included in the Latin Lawyer 250.
 In fact, there are more female partners (55%) than male partners within the Dominican Republic’s most notable firms, according to the latest research by Latin Lawyer, a number far exceeding those of many other firms in the region.